MultiSafepay/docs/content/developer/errors-explained/handling-errors.md

     - /developer/errors-explained/understanding-and-resolving-errors/
 ---

-This page lists errors you may encounter in transaction responses or statuses, or under **Offline actions** in your MultiSafepay account, and possible causes.
+This page lists errors you may encounter in transaction responses or statuses, or under **Offline actions** in your MultiSafepay dashboard, and possible causes.

 #### Error 1000: Unknown message type

 The payment method is disabled or unavailable.

-To check the payment method settings in your MultiSafepay account, email the Support Team at <support@multisafepay.com>
+To check the payment method settings for your MultiSafepay account, email the Support Team at <support@multisafepay.com>

 #### Error 1001: Invalid amount